-Connect science and data for better traceability and transparency globally
+Connect science + data for better traceability & transparency

 Traceability allows food products to be traced backward and forward through the supply chain.
 Today, the reputational repercussions of food safety failures are greater than ever.
 Due to consumers’ increased understanding of the food they are consuming, they are also demanding vigilance and transparency.

 Unleashing the forces of science and data together give us the power to better understand what triggers breaches in food security and the spread of disease and identify food safety issues before they become threats.
 Data gathered from technology and applications rooted in predictive and remote monitoring can track production, distribution and improve food traceability and enhance food security.